dbeck121/CPI-Helper-Chrome-Extension/README.md

 - [Improvement] Some UI improvements
 ### 2.0.0
 - [Feature] One can now view XML in properties view of logs and InlineTrace
-- [Feature] Option to open Message Sidebar on start of the Integration Flow Designer
+- [Feature] Option to open Message Sidebar at start of the Integration Flow Designer
 - [Feature] Info tab in logs popup to see Custom Header Logs and more
 - [Feature] Info tab in InlineTrace popup with some step information
 ### 1.8.1